How To Make Your Child A Genius – How To Make Your Child Smart

 Teaching your kids to read especially at an early age is an excellent thing to do.
 It will help your child to increase their vocabulary, their comprehension skills and their overall knowledge.
 Intelligent children are all proficient readers and if they start reading early then it answers the questions like “how to increase the IQ of a child?”, “how to make your child a genius?” and/or “how to raise a smart child?”

 If you want intelligent kids and want to know how to increase the IQ in your kids, then you should teach them how to read early in their life.
 It will help to improve their cognitive abilities and will help in your quest of raising a genius.
-Once your child has learned how to read they will want to use this skill all of their life and build up their general knowledge about the world around them.
+Once your toddler or your child has learned how to read they will want to use this skill all of their life and build up their general knowledge about the world around them.
 Learning to read early is more likely to make your child intelligent and will go a long way to raising intelligent kids.

 In other words, reading will make your child smarter.
 And it is essential if you want to know how to increase your child’s IQ and raise a genius.
 When your child is a proficient reader they will want to read and learn more and it is one of the best ways to make your child smarter and to develop your kids IQ.
 The opposite is also true.
 If your child has reading difficulties then it is very unlikely that they will become a child genius because they will not enjoy reading and the learning riches that it brings.

 Matthew’s Effect demonstrates the cognitive development of a child at different stages of their life and explains that children with good reading foundation skills will achieve much higher levels of reading development in later years than children who do not have these foundation skills.

 You can see from the chart that if a child does not have the foundation skills and is not able to proficiently read by Grade 4 they are likely to have a problem with reading their entire life and new skills development is likely to be hampered.